GWang2022/iGDP/README.md

 # Introduction
 Genome Refinement Pipeline (GRP) is an automatic workflow to refine the target genome assembled from wild samples of eukaryotic microbes by combining homology search approach and telomere-reads assisted approach.
+It can be applied to different sequencing technology such as NGS, sing-cell sequencing and third-generation sequencing, and omics data such as genomic and transcriptomic data.

 # Dependencies
 MMseqs2. https://github.com/soedinglab/mmseqs2/